Zenika-Training/zenika-formation-framework/README.md

 ## Commandes et utilisation

+### Launch/build arguments

+The following args are available to customize the build:
+- `slides-folder` to define the folder name containing the slides (useful when the training is translated in different languages)
+  - Defaults to `Slides`
+- `labs-folder` to define the folder name containing the labs (useful when the training is translated in different languages)
+  - Defaults to `CahierExercices`
+- `port` to define the port of the HTTP server
+  - Defaults to `8000`

 ### deploy.js

 Permet d'installer et d'utiliser l'outil `gcloud` de Google pour déployer sur AppEngine un projet statique.